CURA Paper Series

 CIRS accepts papers written by GU-Q students.
 Seniors may submit a paper for consideration up to the summer following their graduation.

 One final paper per student per semester can be submitted.
 No drafts will be accepted.

 How many CURA papers will be published per semester?

 This is a competitive process each semester.
 Papers selected will be published only if the quality of the submissions meets CIRS standards.
 Please be selective about the paper you decide to submit.

 How will you decide on which paper gets published?

-All papers are subject to a review process, and will be selected for publication by the CIRS editorial board based on the overall strength of the paper.
+All papers are subject to a professional review process, and will be selected for publication by the CIRS editorial board based on the overall strength of the paper.

 When can papers be submitted?

 CIRS publishes original research on topics broadly encompassing all GU-Q majors.